 Teens who are engaged in learning and in meaningful activities; who have a good self-concept and have control of their emotions; who live in stable situations; and who are healthy and safe benefit from protective factors in their lives, which help them learn and grow.

-Then there are negative risk factors such as alcohol and drug use, unsafe driving, violence, sex, and depression which leave parents worried and communities troubled.
+Then there are negative risks, such as alcohol and drug use, unsafe driving, violence, sex, and depression, which worry parents and trouble communities.
 Indeed, studies suggest that half of all behavioral risks first appear during adolescence.